-A proposal to demolish a Category I historic resource must meet Finding 1 or Finding 2 and also meet both Findings 3 and 4, below.
-Please indicate how the proposed demolition meets the required findings and include all the applicable required submittal materials for the corresponding findings.
+Finding 1 or Finding 2 plus Findings 4, 5 and 6, below, must be met to demolish a Category II Historic Resource that contributes to a historic district.
+Findings 3, 4, and 5 are required to be met to demolish a noncontributing property.
+Please indicate how the proposed demolition meets the required findings and include all the applicable submittal materials for the corresponding findings.

-Finding 1: The existing property has no reasonable use or cannot generate a reasonable economic return and the development replacing it will provide such use or generate such return.
+Finding 1 (contributing properties): The existing property has no reasonable use or cannot generate a reasonable economic return and that the development replacing it will provide such use or generate such return.

 - 1. Building Use Economic Viability.
 The applicant shall submit a market analysis prepared by an architect, developer, real estate consultant, appraiser, or other real estate professional with extensive experience in both real estate and historic rehabilitation that demonstrates all of the following: - a.
 The current use does not generate a reasonable economic return (may include market report of like uses and building scale in the same or similar neighborhood); - b.
-That appropriate and reasonable alternate uses in the building could not generate a future reasonable economic return; - c.
+That appropriate and reasonable alternate uses in the building could not generate a future reasonable economic return: - c.
 That alterations or additions to the existing building could not make the current or future use generate a reasonable economic return; and - d.
 Potential Federal Tax Credits, Mills Act Contracts, Façade Grants, Transfer of Development Rights or other funding sources are not feasible to bridge the gap identified above. - 2.
 Building Soundness.
 The applicant shall submit a report from a licensed engineer or architect with extensive experience in rehabilitation as to the structural soundness of the property and its suitability for rehabilitation.
 The soundness report shall be based on the requirements contained in the Soundness Report Requirements, attached. - 3.
 Building Maintenance History.
-The applicant shall submit a cost estimate report prepared by a qualified cost estimator with extensive experience in rehabilitation, analyzing any building neglect contributing to any deterioration; - a.
-Is the building free of a history of serious, continuing code violations? - b.
-Has the building been maintained and stabilized?
+The applicant shall submit a building maintenance history.
+The report shall also answer the following questions: - a.
+What is the cost to repair any code violations? - b.
+Is the building free of a history of serious, continuing code violations? - c.
+Has the building been properly maintained and stabilized?

-Long term deferred maintenance and/or a history of continuing code violations not addressed by the owner, or other proper person having legal custody of the structure or building shall constitute a violation and will not be considered as a part of the economic infeasibility analysis bottom line.
+Long term deferred maintenance and/or a history of continuing code violations not addressed by the owner, or other proper person having legal custody of the structure or building shall constitute a violation and will not be considered as a part of the bottom line of the economic viability report (see submittal requirement #1).